Our Instructor

 Martin Brzykcy Sensei, School Head

 The head of Mushinkan, Brzykcy Sensei has been involved with the martial arts for over 35 years.
-He currently holds the rank of Rokudan in Danzan Ryu Jujitsu.
+He currently holds the rank of Shichidan in Danzan Ryu Jujitsu, and Rokudan in Daito Ryu Aikijujutsu.
 He is honored to hold the title of Professor, acquired in 2015.
-Additionally, Brzykcy Sensei holds dan ranks in Aikido and Daito Ryu Aikijujutsu.
+Additionally, Brzykcy Sensei holds dan ranks in Aikido.
 He has been teaching at his dojo since its inception in 2003.

 Frequently Asked Questions